• Silent in Sedona

 • Sunrise greeting of the day

-• Breakfast, meditation, and teachings
+• Breakfast, meditation, and exploration

 • Lunch followed by free time for rest, journaling, or nature